Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 3 months in M1, 5 to 6 months in M2

-An internship of 3 to 4 months is proposed and recommended as early as the first year of the program, if possible in the world of applied or finalized research in order to promote the learning of the scientific approach and training through research.
-An in-depth tutored project is offered as an alternative to the first-year internship to students who need to deepen their knowledge and/or consolidate their approach and ability to synthesize, in order to better prepare for the second year of study and the final internship.
+A 3- to 4-month internship is offered and recommended starting in the first year of the master's program, if possible in the field of applied or finalized research, in order to promote learning about the scientific process and training through research.
+An in-depth tutored project is offered as an alternative to the first-year internship for students who need to deepen their knowledge and/or consolidate their approach and synthesis skills in order to better prepare for M2 and the end-of-study internship.

-The end-of-study internship in management or monitoring structures (national, international), in international organizations, NGOs, in research organizations or institutions, or even in health-related companies, is compulsory in M2 for a period of 5 to 6 months, in the field of specialization chosen by the student.
+The end-of-study internship in management or supervisory structures (national, international), in international organizations, NGOs, in applied research organizations or institutions, or even in health-related companies, is mandatory in M2 for a period of 5 to 6 months, in the field of specialization chosen by the student.

 Read more